microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaIdentityConditionalAccess.md

         - `[IncludeApplications <String[]>]`: Can be one of the following:  The list of client IDs (appId) the policy applies to, unless explicitly excluded (in excludeApplications)  All  Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
         - `[IncludeAuthenticationContextClassReferences <String[]>]`: Authentication context class references include.
 Supported values are c1 through c25.
         - `[IncludeUserActions <String[]>]`: User actions to include.
 Supported values are urn:user:registersecurityinfo and urn:user:registerdevice
       - `[ClientAppTypes <String[]>]`: Client application types included in the policy.
 Possible values are: all, browser, mobileAppsAndDesktopClients, exchangeActiveSync, easSupported, other.
 Required.
+The easUnsupported enumeration member will be deprecated in favor of exchangeActiveSync which includes EAS supported and unsupported platforms.
       - `[ClientApplications <IMicrosoftGraphConditionalAccessClientApplications>]`: conditionalAccessClientApplications
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[ExcludeServicePrincipals <String[]>]`: Service principal IDs excluded from the policy scope.